orange flower in macro shot

 The Truth About Cleanliness

 I'll work with fear, awkwardness, even uncertainty.
-But I won't work with filth.
+But I will not work with filth.

 Your body is your offering.
 Make it worthy.